weo3dev/bowleague/README.md

 - team members can track personal goals
 - bowling data tools available to manipulate granularly, spot weak points
 - enable league communication for announcements
-- RC by Q2 2017
+- RC by Q3 2017
-- deliver working app to my lovely DiverseyRiverBowl friends and frenemies, for use and enjoyment, by Q3 2017
+- deliver working app to my lovely DiverseyRiverBowl friends and frenemies, for use and enjoyment, by Q4 2017
 - move the goals listed here for each section to official Roadmap in documentation

 ### Stack
 - modern Angular, using angular-cli to start seed
 - php RESTful API, using [Slim Framework](https://www.slimframework.com/)
 - MySQL, because who doesn't love a good left join??
-- **some** [MaterialDesign 2 for Angular](https://github.com/angular/material2) for layout/styling
+- **some** [MaterialDesign 2 for Angular](https://github.com/angular/material2) for easy layout/styling
 - git - to save our souls when we are so very human and confirm delete at the wrong time

 # Notes
-- this will evolve to exist as a **production-level** ready app.
+- this will evolve to exist as a *production-level* ready app.
 Testing, compliance, and best practices will be included
 - will remain as a live example of different *evolving* areas of Angular - 2017 has been fun so far!
-- this app will remain in beta/rc until at least end of Q2 2017
+- this app will remain in beta/rc until at least end of Q3 2017

 ### Landing Page (home)